Esri/terraformer/docs/getting-started.html.md

 ## Working with Primitives

-Most of the core Terraformer libray centers around using [`Primitives`](/core/#terraformerprimitive) which wrap GeoJSON objects and provide additonal functionality.
+Most of the core Terraformer libray centers around using [`Primitives`](/core/#terraformerprimitive), which wrap GeoJSON objects and provide additional functionality.

 You can create a new [Terraformer.Primitive](/core/#terraformerprimitive) with any GeoJSON object.